 When people drink socially, they tend to do so in the nighttime hours.
 But that’s not the only reason to be extra vigilant when you’re on the road after the sun goes down.
 There’s also a greater likelihood that someone will be driving while on powerful drugs, or impaired in some other way.

 This doesn’t mean you should always move over to the right lane and crawl along at 20 or 30 miles an hour.
-Don’t drive scared, but be observant.
+Don’t drive scared, but be observant and drive defensively.
 Pay a little closer attention to those who are sharing the road with you, and give them a little more space than you normally would.
 Be on the lookout for any sort of erratic moves, such as weaving in and out of lanes.
 Have a plan in place to get away from trouble if it should arise.

 Pull Over If You’re Tired